Deliaz/myopenports.com/README.md

 * Check website response: code status and headers;
 * Get information about ports and its protocols: using IANA ports database.

 Supports English and Russian languages.
+Serves around 500 unique users daily.

 ## History
 The project is a re-work of website PortScan.ru, which was written by me